 Evidence Collection

-To prevail on a claim, family members need proof of what happened to assign liability to the defendant.
+To prevail on a wrongful death claim, family members need proof of what happened to assign liability to the defendant.
 While you grieve, an attorney can begin interviewing witnesses, visiting the scene of the accident, and reviewing medical records.

 Initiating a Claim